therealsphinx/support.balsamiq.com/content/misc/ipad.md

 * * *

-## Is there an iPad version of Mockups in the works?
+## Is There an iPad Version of Mockups in the Works?

 ​Yes!
 An iPad version is currently in active development.